malexanderlim/notion-second-brain/README.md

 This project implements a full RAG pipeline that can:
 1. Extract journal entries from Notion via their API.
-2. Process and index this data using vector embeddings (FAISS) and metadata.
+2. Process and index this data using Pinecone for vector embeddings and metadata, with artifacts stored in Google Cloud Storage.
 3. Offer a web-based chat interface to query your journal data.
 4. Allow selection from multiple Large Language Models (e.g., OpenAI GPT series, Anthropic Claude series).
 5. Provide token usage and estimated cost per query.